-Endeavour Harmony Chorus were crowned winners of The John Lamble Foundation Australasian Open Choral Championship on June 19 at the New Hall at Sydney Grammar School.
-Image: WinkiPop Media
+Endeavour Harmony Chorus, winners of The John Lamble Foundation Australasian Open Choral Championship in 2016.
+Photo: WinkiPop Media

 In the 2016 Sydney Eisteddfod Endeavour Harmony Chorus went from strength to strength.
 They placed second in the Community Choir (Any Age) event qualifying them for The John Lamble Foundation Australasian Open Choral Championship, which they won.
 Their winning performance caught the attention of event officials and the choir was invited to take part in the 2016 Australian Choral Grand Prix.
 The Jury recognised the choir for their polished performance, awarding them first place.

 Musical Director Lea Baker, reveals what the choir is hoping to achieve next as an ensemble and what she believes the future holds for Australian choristers.